C3c6e6/Conway-X16/README.md

 ## Running

 * To run, load the binary in the X16 emulator and type "RUN"
-* Press any key to move to the next frame, press 'Q' to quit
+* Press 'Q' to quit

 ## Building